Cube World: Development

 An alpha version of Cube World was first released on Picroma's website on July 2, 2013, but was eventually made unable to be repurchased.
-At the time, the game's download server suffered a DDoS attack, which von Funck later admitted was an unexpected event that "traumatized" him.
+At the time, the game's download server suffered a DDoS attack, an unexpected event which von Funck later described as traumatizing.
 During its alpha release, many players were concerned about further development of the game due to the general lack of updates from von Funck, with many considering the game to be vaporware, despite him stating several times during development that the game was still being worked on.
 In September 2019, von Funck announced that the game would be officially released via Steam on September 30, and that purchasers of the alpha release would receive a Steam key for free.

+In May 2023, nearly four years after release and since the last update, von Funck announced the development of Cube World Omega, the name being a reference to the alpha version of the game and his intent to "develop it in the spirit of that version, but with a new engine and new features."
+Omega is to include a new graphics engine, procedurally generated characters, and a new GUI, along with alpha features that were dropped in the full release, like experience, leveling, and skill trees.
+As of 2025, Omega is still in development.

 Reception

 The full release of the game has been criticized for its region-based progression system and balancing issues.
 James Davenport of PC Gamer criticized the repetitiveness of the game, calling it "shallow" and "boring".
 Luke Plunkett of Kotaku wrote that although the world was "very pretty", it is "badly in need of a tutorial" and "somehow worse than its alpha".
 Some reviewers commented that the game could not live up to fans' expectations after an extended wait.
 However, the alpha version was praised by Rock Paper Shotgun for its compulsion loop and visuals.